 Every now and then I like to recommend other blogs, websites, books and music that have touched me in some way.
 I am not a walking advertisement, for my likes are not always yours.
 But now and then I enjoy sharing things that have made me smile more than once.
 My sphere of connections is quite limited, but now and then I luck out and find a friend that is more than that.
 My friend, Jillian Maas Backman, and I have been buds since our kids were in 1st grade (they are now both 24).
 She was my first friend when I gave everything up in Illinois and moved to Wisconsin to open a bed a breakfast, by my side when we sold same B&B, listened to my griping about all my jobs since, and fueled my love for Writing and the Arts.
 She also is an intuitive life facilitator, radio show host, and book author.
 What is an intuitive life facilitator, you may ask?
 In a nutshell, she has the uncanny ability to connect with your heart and soul and see what’s really going on in your life.
 I believe we all have that ability, but most of us don’t either see it, feel it, or pay attention to it.
 Jillian just is one of those people who have “IT.”
 Now you all know about Goodreads (https://www.goodreads.com).
 Everyone has checked out this site for book suggestions, reviews, and just great chit chat about the world of Books.
 Jillian’s book, Beyond the Pews: Breaking with Tradition and Letting Go of Religious Breakdown, has been a recommended read for almost three years.
 To thank her loyal followers, she is running a contest through Goodreads.
 It’s simple, straight forward — no strings, no sticky glue.
 Three lucky readers will win a FREE signed copy of her book, Beyond the Pews, along with a FREE one-half hour private intuitive consultation.
 To be eligible, all you need to do is sign up through the Goodreads GIVEAWAY program!
 I’ve already read the book (which really made me feel good about myself), and Jill and I are the kind of friends who skip the deeper, cosmic, one-on-one side of things to deal with more mundane things such as kids out of college looking for jobs and retro designer shoes.
 But I know if I’m ever hung up my “bigger picture” she will always be there for me.
 Go on and check out Jillian’s website (www.jillianmaasbackman.com), read her book ( http://jillianmaasbackman.com/book), enter the Goodreads contest ( https://www.goodreads.com/giveaway/show/96961-beyond-the-pews-breaking-with-tradition-and-letting-go-of-religious-loc).
 The deadline to enter is July 16, 2014.
 If you can’t get to check any of the above out, it’s okay.
 Find a best friend, share a glass of wine or orange juice, and love them for who they are.
 Listen to them, offer words of encourage when appropriate,and nod when words aren’t enough.
 Here is a bit from one of Jillian’s earlier blogs…once again, she’s on the mark… The phrases “live your life” and “follow your soul” have been blooming around us like a field of clover lately.
 Everyone has their own idea on how to “move forward”.
 Everyone has “insight” or “advice” to share with whomever will listen.
 On one hand that is wonderful.
 It is the beginning of an enlightened movement that encourages us to entwine our paths with others along the way.
 Some of us need a little guidance.
 Some of us need a little company.
 And truth is the only light we have to follow.
 But whose light do we follow?
 Is there a glow that is stronger down one path than the other?
 One’s word that is more spot-on than others?
 That is what the journey is all about.
 Finding your true path, your true direction in life, should not be one that frightens you with eternal darkness on one side and blinding light on the other.
 It should be the path that glows with your own footsteps.
 It’s the path that twists and turns and goes up the hill and down the crevice and still allows you to see your footsteps ahead of you.
 That’s why the shadowed feet behind you are nothing more than a means to an end.
 Where you have been is only a shadowed footstep.
 Nothing more.

 I am a writer of fantasy fiction that often surrounds middle-aged women.
 I am a married mother of two and granny to three, a BoHo Chic kinda gal.
-When not writing, I do a little technical writing -- but I'd rather be a fantasy fiction writer.
-View all posts by Claudia
+I am recently retired and busier than when I worked 9-5.
+But writing and blogging is my main game.
+View all posts by humoringthegoddess